Thursday, March 3, 2011

 Authorities have ruled the death of Ronnie Waldo, who was savagely killed by his landlord's three pit bulls last week, an accident.
 Pontotoc County Coroner Kim Bedford said the autopsy results show the victim died due to injuries inflicted by the dogs and that the manner of death was accidental.
 It is unknown if Waldo has any surviving family members.
 The Clarion Ledger posted an obituary for Waldo on Saturday.
 Sadly, it is the shortest obituary we have ever seen.

 01/27/11: Mauling Investigation Continues

-News reports indicate that Ronnie Waldo went to his neighbor's house to borrow a relay switch when three pit bulls attacked and killed him.
-His neighbor, James Swanson, owns the dogs and the nearby property where Waldo lived.
+News reports indicate that Ronnie Waldo went to his neighbor's house to borrow a relay switch when three pit bulls savagely attacked and killed him.
+His neighbor, James Swanson, owns the pit bulls and the nearby property where Waldo lived.
 In a recent video, Swanson said he was Waldo's friend, but that he didn't understand "why he was in the yard" (blaming the victim).
-Even though being a tenant and a friend are perfectly normal reasons for Waldo to enter the yard.
+Even though being a tenant and a friend are perfectly normal reasons for Waldo to enter into the yard.

 02/21/10: 2010 Fatality: 37-Year Old Philadelphia Woman Killed by Mother's Pit Bulls